awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `value`
 Type: String
 Required: no
-The value for the namespaced kernel parameter specifed in `namespace`\.
+The value for the namespaced kernel parameter specified in `namespace`\.

 #### Interactive<a name="container_definition_interactive"></a>